SalomePlatform/shaper/src/SketchPlugin/doc/SketchPlugin.rst

 .. centered::
    **Sketch**  button

-First define a plane on which to create a sketch:
+First define a plane for the sketch:

 .. image:: images/PlaneDefinition.png
    :align: center

-- specify plane size (equal to 25 in the example above)
+- specify plane size (equal to 25 in the example above);
-- then select the appropriate plane in the viewer
+- select the appropriate plane in the viewer.

-Note that in case if there are no convenient objects for plane selection are displayed in the viewer - coordinate planes will be suggested for selection:
+Note that coordinate planes will be suggested for selection if no convenient objects for plane selection are displayed in the viewer:

 .. image:: images/CoordinatePlanes.png
    :align: center

-After the plane for sketch is selected the following property panel will be opened:
+After the plane for sketch is selected, the following property panel will be opened:

 .. image:: images/SketchPanel.png
    :align: center